jnodes/shenbury-ai/OPERATING-AGREEMENT.md

 The decentralized autonomous organization (DAO) is governed by SHBY token holders and oversees:
 (a) Treasury management and allocation
 (b) Protocol upgrades and technical decisions
-(c) Framework for adding new assets to the ecosystem (d) Community initiatives and partnerships
+(c) Framework for expanding the technology platform (d) Community initiatives and partnerships

 ### 4.3 Decision Making